Creating a systematic review infrastructure: Implementing Cochrane tools for students, teachers, researchers and clinicians in a university setting

 Results: The process of implementing, evaluating and improving the use of Cochrane tools for our user groups extends over many years.
 Cochrane tools have been implemented in the PhD program, MD program and the Master programs in Medical Science, Psychology and Public Health.
 The usage statistics and feedback on Cochrane tools show that they are appreciated and help users’ understanding of review method and workflow.
 The number of Cochrane Reviews, other systematic reviews and reviews where students and researchers collaborate are increasing.
 The library’s systematic review service has been expanded to include tools and methodological guidance in the review process.
 The “Lund model” has also become an inspiring example for other MD programs.

-Conclusions: Our collaboration and integrative approach have resulted in an infrastructure of Cochrane tools, people and competencies supporting systematic reviews and evidence-based medicine.
+Conclusions: Our collaboration and integrative approach have resulted in an infrastructure of Cochrane tools, people and competencies supporting systematic reviews and EBM.
 The synergies between the collaborating parts made the implementation of Cochrane tools possible.

 Patient, public and/or healthcare consumer involvement: Our students, teachers, clinicians and researchers are given a solid foundation in EBM methodology, which has a strong potential to have a positive impact on patient care.